-Remedies to get rid of puffy eyes
+Natural remedies to get rid of puffy eyes

-Obviously once you have identified the cause of your puffy eyes it’s easier to adjust your lifestyle habits to tackle them.
-Or alternatively, you can seek medical advice if you think it may be an underlying symptom for something more serious.
+Once you have identified the cause of your puffy eyes you can adjust your lifestyle habits to tackle them, or alternatively, seek medical advice if you think it may be an underlying symptom for something more serious.

 Drink more water